bkw777/NODE_DATAPAC/README.md

 See [RAMDSK.TIP](software/RAMDSK/RAMDSK.TIP)

 ### Low level direct access using only BASIC
-There are two low level that you use to access the device,
+There are two low level operations that you use to access the device,
 BLOCK and BYTE, and each of those has two variations, for four total ops.

 Select a BLOCK from BANK 0